 The provision of former Section 756 that the summons must contain a description of the property is not continued since the property will already be described in the complaint that accompanies the summons.
+See Section 873.230(a).

 The provision of former Section 756 that the summons be directed to all persons "named" as defendants is continued in subdivision (a) which incorporates the general provisions governing the contents of summons in civil actions.
 See Section 412.20(2)(requiring the summons to contain the names of the parties to the action).